-In part 1 we looked at writing PLC programs to control a traffic light using discrete bits and then using timed sequencing using indirect addressing.
-Part 2 used indirect addressing for inputs as well as output to control the sequence of pneumatic (air) cylinders in the program.
-Part 3 returned to the traffic light application and expand our program significantly.
-We looked at the sequence of operation using Input, output and mask tables.
+In part 1, we looked at writing PLC programs to control a traffic light using discrete bits and timed sequencing using indirect addressing.
+Part 2 used indirect addressing for inputs and output to control the program’s sequence of pneumatic (air) cylinders.
+Part 3 returned to the traffic light application and expanded our program significantly.
+We looked at the sequence of operations using Input, output, and mask tables.
 Part 4 will now continue with the programming of the logic in the PLC.

-Let’s look at the sequence that we are controlling:
+Let’s look at the sequence we control – Building a PLC Program – Traffic Light.

-Note that I have colour coded the outputs that will be on in the sequence.
+Note that I have color-coded the outputs that will be in the sequence.
 This makes it easier to read how the lights will behave.
 All bits without ‘1’ are assumed to be ‘0’.
-The pedestrian walk signals flash before they change to the do not walk signals.
+The pedestrian walk signals flash before they change to walk signals.

 - Modification of the program without extensive rewriting

-- Integration with a Human Machine Interface (HMI) to control, modify and/or troubleshoot
+- Integration with a Human Machine Interface (HMI) to control, modify and troubleshoot

 - Ability to sequence forward and backward

-- Easily understood logic to follow.
-Looking at he pointers can the on compare instruction will quickly tell you what sensor is not being made.
+- I quickly understood the logic to follow.
+Looking at the pointers, the compare instruction will promptly tell you what sensor is not being made.

 Troubleshooting this method of programming is easily done.
 Compare the bits in the input pointed word to the actual bits form the input in binary format.
 The difference is the input/output that is not working.

-The program is basically broken down into three sections:
+The program is broken down into three sections:

-- Inputs – Setting bits in the input channel based upon actual and internal conditions.
+- Inputs – Setting bits in the input channel based on actual and internal conditions.

-- Control – Control of the pointers, mask and setting the output channel.
+- Control – Control of the output channel’s pointers, mask, and setting.

 - Outputs – Using the output channel to activate the actual and internal actions required.

 The actual outputs are set using the output word bits.
 You will note that the flashing green lights are done when both green outputs are not on.
-This way will give me the greatest flexibility when developing different sequences.
-The do not walk signal is not part of the sequence but is controlled when the flashing walk or walk is not on.
+This way will give me the most incredible flexibility when developing different sequences.
+The ‘do not walk signal’ is not part of the sequence but is controlled when the flashing walk or walk is not on.

-The program will not change much for completely different sequences.
+The program will not change much for entirely different sequences.

 This program and the data tables can be downloaded here.
-Note that in order to run this program you must call up the input, mask and output tables and write them to the simulator or PLC.
+Note that to run this program, you must call up the Input, mask, and output tables and write them to the simulator or PLC.

-In Part 5 will will make a Game of Simon by learning all about bit manipulation and sequencers.
+Part 5 will make a Game of Simon by learning all about bit manipulation and sequencers.